Pete Rostosky

-Pete Rostosky (born July 29, 1961) was a professional football offensive tackle for the NFL's Pittsburgh Steelers from 1984 through 1986.
+Pete Rostosky (born July 29, 1961) is an American former professional football offensive tackle for the Pittsburgh Steelers of the National Football League (NFL) from 1984 through 1986.
 Rostosky attended the University of Connecticut, graduating in 1983.
 During his professional career he played in 35 games, starting eight.
 He was part of the team that advanced to the 1984 AFC Championship Game versus the Miami Dolphins.
 He returned one kickoff for three yards in 1986.
 He wore uniform number 63.
 He currently resides in Canonsburg, Pennsylvania.
+Rostosky was the head coach of the football team at Elizabeth Forward High School.
+He was no leader and played favorites, a coward of a man.